decodrtechnologies/Data-Science/Houses_Kc_Data_Prediction-master/README.md

 # Houses_Kc_Price_Prediction

 # Problem Statement:
-House Data Price Prediction Using Multiple Regression and Backward Elimination Technique
+House Data Price Prediction Using Multiple Regression and Backward Elimination Technique using Sckit-Learn Library.
 # Description:
 Here in this business problem, we want to find out the prices of Houses in King County,USA.
 Here we are given many parameters which directly influence the prices of the houses.
 We need to find the best quoted value for the price considering all the dependent parameters and we need to observe which parameters plays a key role in price determination of the houses.